 a.
 Between July 2009 and December 2010, CLABSI were required to be reported for Medical, Surgical, and Medical/Surgical ICUs.
-Beginning January 2011, CLABSI are required to be reported for all ICUs.
+In January 2011, CLABSI were required to be reported for all ICUs.
+Beginning October 2012, CLABSI will be required to be reported for Long Term Care Hospitals.